aws-greengrass/aws-greengrass-pkcs11-provider/README.md

 * Thing private key and certificate need to be imported to the TPM on the device.

-Create a deployment and merge the parameters as shown
+Create a deployment and merge the parameters as shown below:
 ```
 {
   "targetArn": "<arn_of_target>",